by Janis / 0 comments - Orginally published:5th November 2019

 The graffiti-free side of the Berlin Wall

-In some of the sections where the wall has been demolished or removed, cast iron rods have been inserted into the ground.
+In some sections where the Wall has been demolished or removed, cast iron rods have been inserted into the ground.

-This gives quite a weird perception and almost makes it like a window to the other side.
+This gives quite a weird perception and makes it like a window to the other side.

 Around Berlin

-While we visited Berlin, we also headed to Checkpoint Charlie and Potsdamer Platz.
+While in Berlin, we also headed to Checkpoint Charlie and Potsdamer Platz.

 Checkpoint Charlie was one of the main crossing points between East and West Berlin during the Cold War.
 It played quite a significant role during this period, although now it has become a bit of a tourist attraction.
 However, I still wanted to see it.